 Correction: Thanks to my readers for pointing out an error in my article about the first motor car in Jamaica.
 According to an article in The Gleaner from 1-29-06: "The first motor car that reached our shores was owned by L.D.
 Baker of Port Antonio."
 That would be Lorenzo Dow Baker, the "Banana King".
 Thanks Howard & Violet!
+And thanks to Steve Widener for correcting me about little Wood Island off of Folly which is sometimes called Monkey Island.
+Pelew Island is actually off of San San beach.

-Legend or truth?
 The mysteries of Portland’s Mitchell Great House!

 Mysterious… eerie… gothic… ghostly… an extravagant folly… a tribute to love?
 This crumbling wreckage of the past in Port Antonio may be all of those things.
 I finally managed to find the place last month and then set out to sift the facts from the fiction.
 There's a lot of info here, so I hope you love history and legend as much as I do!